-The Eight Largest Big Cats
+The Eleven Largest Big Cats

 1. Siberian Tiger (Panthera tigris altaica)